 The devastation listed above only covers the vehicular loss of Hurricane Irma.
 If we look at the total price tag of the disaster, the cost magnifies.
 Irma’s total cost is predicted to be $50 billion, which is surprisingly less than originally anticipated.
 Before Irma hit, the storm’s expected damage was estimated to be around $200 billion.
-A 20-mile difference in the storm’s trajectory would have caused a massive amount of damage to Florida’s coastal cities, so Miami lucked out in a way.
+A 20-mile difference in the storm’s trajectory would have caused a massive amount of damage to Florida’s coastal cities, so in a way, Miami was fortunate.

 Still, while the damage in Florida and the southern United States was significant, the destruction of many of the Caribbean Islands will alter residents’ lives for years or even generations to come.
 Irma wiped out the island of Barbuda, forcing residents from the island to move to nearby Antigua.
 The island is now vacant, without a population for the first time in 300 years.

 When disaster strikes in America, we come together as a nation, our divisions dissolving for the common good, so that we may find solutions and help one another.
 We saw this sort of bonding and comradery when Hurricane Katrina decimated New Orleans in 2005, and we are seeing it now with Hurricane Irma in Florida and Hurricane Harvey in Texas.
 USA Today compiled a list of charities where donations will make an immediate and direct impact on those affected by the hurricane, and we decided to give you a quick breakdown of your donation option, too:

 - The Red Cross has been instrumental in organizing coalitions of volunteers to help in both Harvey- and Irma-affected areas.